BodeiBrouwer/Game_Plan-Client/README.md

 - **games-page** - As a user I want to see a page that lets me search and like warm-ups, exercises and scenes by tags and popularity.
 - **game-details-page** - As a user I want to see the specs of the game: name, description, purpose, creator and video(optional).
 - **new-game-page** - As a user I want to add my own games with specs: name, description, purpose, creator, tags and video(optional).
+- **edit-game-page** - As a user I want to be able to edit the games that I have added.
-- **my-lessons-page** - As a user I want to see an overview of all the lessons I have created.
+- **my-trainings-page** - As a user I want to see an overview of all the trainings I have created.
-- **new-lesson-page** - As a user I want to be able to change my password and username and potentially connect with other users.
+- **new-training-page** - As a user I want to be able to change my password and username and potentially connect with other users.
-- **lesson-details-page** - As a user I want to see the details of my lessons including: name, description, duration, games and notes.
+- **training-details-page** - As a user I want to see the details of my trainings including: name, description, duration, games and notes.
+- **edit-training-page** - As a user I want to be able to edit the trainings that I have added.
 <br>

 ## Backlog

  - Comment on games
- - Make lesson plans public
+ - Make training plans public
  - Suggestion API (generate random improv suggestions)
+ - My games page

 <br>